michaelbekos/crossingresolution/README.md

 # Crossing Resolution
-This repository provides algorithms that allow to draw 2D graphs in a fashion that maximizes the minimum crossing angle of edges.
+This repository provides algorithms that allow drawing of 2D graphs in a fashion that maximizes the minimum crossing angle of their edges.
 It is developed in the scope of the [Graph Drawing Contest](http://www.graphdrawing.de/contest2017/contest.html) 2017 and 2018.